 Music is a language of inarticulables - more specifically emotions, metaphysics, and the essences of meanings that you can't put words to.
 Music gives you a way to articulate emotion without metaphors.
 It gives you the ability to double the punch of the written word if you learn to "speak" music.
 I want to be able to do that for people.

 On the money side, I'd love to be a practicing DJ at small club gigs and at parties.
+I'm already a producer and am experiencing success in that regard (keeping in mind that success is maintained daily, not achieved and rested on).
 On the main purpose end, I want to end up able to "speak" musically well enough to help vets with PTSD and anyone with anxiety period, especially those who are close to suicide.
 I want to be able to pull them out of their hell long enough to feel something different for a change.
 I want my music to give them moments of clarity.

 People's aversion to truth and addiction to seeing the world purely through the subjective rather than bettering their frame of reference in relation to reality.
 It leads to the types of malevolence seen too often in the 20th century, and people are complacent before such evils are committed.
 Often, they are too "sleepy" to stand up.
 In such situations, artists and intellectuals, scientists and schoolteachers are the first that suffer, for they control culture, and culture is upstream from politics.
 I want to remain as free to speak my journey to truth as humanly possible, and I would definitely change the current climate to one in which any side may speak and have their opinion both heard and evaluated for better or worse.

-DJ Sammy & Yanou's "Heaven".
-I had never liked electronic music prior, but it won me over as a young teen.
+Monastic - "Narcotix" - Bass Brothers Remix, Motorcycle's "As the Rush Comes", DJ Sammy & Yanou's "Heaven", and Cher's "Do You Believe In Life After Love".
+I had never liked electronic music prior, but these won me over as a highschooler.

 A need and a drive to communicate better than my Aspergers will allow.
 Music is that.
 It relaxes me to the point that I can speak what I mean, and I can also speak through the music the things for which I have no words.